contentful-labs/kube-secret-syncer/README.md

  * the annotation is set on the namespace and does not contains the secrets IAMRole
  * the annotation is set on the namespace and the secret has no IAMRole set

+## Configuration

+K8s-secret-syncer supports the following environment variables:

+ * `POLL_INTERVAL_SEC`: how often the list of secrets in cache is refreshed (default: `300`)
+ * `SYNC_INTERVAL_SEC`: how often we will write to a Kubernetes secret (default: `120`)
+ * `NS_ANNOTATION`: the annotation on the namespace that contains a list of IAM roles k8s-secret-syncer is allowed to assume (default: `iam.amazonaws.com/allowed-roles`)
+ * `METRICS_LISTEN`: what interface/port the metrics server shoult listen on (default: `:8080`)

+Note  - when a secret in Secrets Manager is updated, the secret in Kubernetes will not be updated until both the list of secrets is refreshed AND the sync_interval expires - therefore it might take up to POLL_INTERVAL_SEC + SYNC_INTERVAL_SEC.

 ## Local development

 Please refer to [local-development documentation](docs/development.md)